 This way of training your ears is excellent both for recognizing where the song is both melodically (what is the melody of the song and how to play it) and harmonically (which chord is currently playing).

 Bottom line – when playing lead guitar – my improvisations now sound a lot more “spot on”.
 Instead of random finger noodlings, you'll slowly be able to hit the exact notes that you hear in your mind.
 Also – I can almost always figure out a chord progression and a melody of a song easily, which used to be a struggle for me.
 An amazing place to be at – that gives me a lot more freedom on the guitar.

-Besides this one, two other excellent ear training apps are Good Ear Pro for the iPhone and Perfect Ear for Android – which will help you work more closely on intervals, hearing chord qualities (maj7, Minor, etc), identifying different scales, and other essential building blocks of a great ear.
+Besides this one, another excellent ear training app is Perfect Ear for the iPhone and Android – which will help you work more closely on intervals, hearing chord qualities (maj7, Minor, etc), identifying different scales, and other essential building blocks of a great ear.

-Ultimate Guitar Tabs is my go-to for song's chord sheets.
+Ultimate Guitar Tabs is my go-to for song's chord sheets and the best free guitar app.
 It is the biggest and most comprehensive chords website / app and you can find correct chord sheets for almost any song that's out there, shown in a very convenient way – with auto scroll, transpose tools and other useful features that work well.